Review at a Glance

 Express Water 3-Stage Whole House System

-At $259, it includes pressure gauges .
-I tested one for a client install last fall.
-Build quality is comparable, but the bracket isn't as rigid and the KDF stage is most useful if you have chlorine plus some heavy metals.
-For most municipal users, the iSpring and Express Water are roughly tied; the Express Water wins , the iSpring wins .
+It includes pressure gauges.
+Build quality is comparable, but the bracket isn't as rigid, and the KDF stage is most useful if you have chlorine plus some heavy metals.
+For most municipal users, the iSpring and Express Water are roughly tied; the Express Water wins on some points, the iSpring on others.

 iSpring WGB32BM (Iron/Manganese Version)